AnastasiyaSamoilenkaHyper/Seabattle/README.md

-# seabattle written using phaser framework
+# seabattle is a old game.
+It's written using phaser framework.